 Softwood Timbers include Cedar, Fir and Pine.
 As stated above, these timbers are generally not as strong as your Merantis or Elms.
 However, as they grow far faster than hardwoods, and are easier to work with, they are considerably cheaper materials.
 Though they may be less effective in terms of noise reduction, softwoods still offer great reductions, especially for the cost involved.

 As with most modern timber windows, the products we stock are manufactured with a triple layered design.
 Two pieces of hardwood tend to sandwich a piece of softwood in between, set against each other’s grains.

 First and foremost this is to prevent swelling in the wood.
 This is where water gets into the vessels of the timber causing it to expand and contract.
-Often this is the lead cause of windows getting stuck in place, rendering them ineffective.
+This is the main cause of windows getting jammed.
 By setting them against each other’s grains, any swelling that will naturally occur due to water absorption is offset, preventing the window getting stuck.

 Most of our products come with either Pilkington or Saint Gobain glazing installed, and offer you a range of noise reduction values to choose from.

 By using different thicknesses of glass, these glazing units work to disrupt the wave pattern of the noise you are experiencing, basically rendering it powerless and preventing it enter your home.
 For full details click here.

 By stocking products manufactured with the finest quality hard and softwoods, all of our soundproof windows and doors come with up to 20 years guarantee.
 Safeguarded against swelling and disease, they’re built just for you.

 DOWNLOAD OUR BROCHURE

 SPECIALIST SOUNDPROOF WINDOWS & DOORS